Nifalu/ba-thesis/dmi-basilea-thesis/content/evaluation.typ

 = Evaluation <evaluation>

-To evaluate the usefulness of the MCS Analyser, we interviewed an expert in the field.
+To evaluate the usefulness of the _MCS Analyser_, we interviewed an expert in the field.
 We selected this approach because user testing is difficult, given that the tool requires an in-depth understanding of symbolic execution and binary analysis, as well as considerable additional explanation.
 Benchmarks are also not suitable, as there is nothing with which to compare it.

 The expert in question is Dr Mischa Jahn, who works in cybersecurity at Airbus Defence and Space, a subsidiary of Airbus.
 He has a background in applied mathematics, AI, and optimisation.
 He is currently working on the EU Horizon project Albatros, which has been running since 2022 with the goal of maintaining a high level of safety and resilience in aviation.